-Well, a dry Champagne is labelled a brut.
+Well, a dry Champagne is labeled a brut.

 The level of sweetness in a wine is determined by the amount of sugar in the liqueur d’expédition.
 This is a sweetened wine that is added to the Champagne after the yeast sediments have been removed at the end of the secondary fermentation.
 This process is known as dosage.

 The more sugar that this added wine contains, the sweeter the resulting Champagne will be.
 When very little sugar is added, a dry or very dry Champagne is produced.
 There are basically six categories of Champagne that describe the level of dryness or sweetness.

 - Extra brut: Very, very dry Champagne.
 It contains 0% to 0.6% sugar, which is about 0 to 6 grams of sugar per liter of wine.